TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 ## Basics

-It is quite important that you follow and understand what is preconize by Trash's guide:
+It is quite important that you follow and understand what is envisioned by Trash's guide:

 - Adding Custom Formats, as explained in [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"}.
-- Set up quality Profile to make use of the Custom Formats, as explained in [How to setup Custom Formats | Basics section](/Radarr/Radarr-setup-custom-formats/#basics){:target="_blank" rel="noopener noreferrer"}.
+- Setting up a quality Profile to make use of the Custom Formats, as explained in [How to setup Custom Formats | Basics section](/Radarr/Radarr-setup-custom-formats/#basics){:target="_blank" rel="noopener noreferrer"}.

 ------

 !!! warning "Mandatory"

-    The only change that is needed and **mandatory** for French Custom Formats to work is to put the preferred language profile for your releases to `Any`.
+    The only change that is needed and **mandatory** for French Custom Formats to work is to set the preferred language profile for your releases to `Any`.

     ??? check "Screenshot example - [CLICK TO EXPAND]"
         ![!cf-quality-profile-cf](images/cf-french-profile-language.png)

     !!! info
-        We do choose `Any` for the language profile as otherwise an English movies recognized with French audio in Radarr will not be grabbed and vice-versa.
+        We do choose `Any` for the language profile, as otherwise an English movie identified with French audio in Radarr will not be grabbed and vice-versa.

 ------